antenna-code/skills-github-pages-pub/blog.md

 ---
 # Blog

 Welcome to my blog.
-Here are my latest posts:
+Here are my latest posts!:

 {% for post in site.posts %}
 <article>